Internet Provider Data Caps Guide

 Does Xfinity have data caps?

-What happens if I exceed my Xfinity data allowance?
+What happens if I go over my Xfinity data allowance?

 How do I track my Xfinity data usage?

-Log into your Xfinity account or use your account mobile app to monitor your usage.
+To monitor your usage, log into your Xfinity account or mobile app.
 You’ll also receive in-browser notices and emails when you’re nearing your data limit.

-Most users don’t use enough data to notice their internet data cap at all, but if you have a household that streams HD content for hundreds of hours each month, you may want to opt for an unlimited data plan.
+Most users don’t go through enough data to notice their internet data cap at all, but if you have a lot of people in your home who all stream HD shows for hundreds of hours each month, you’ll want a big data allowance.

 Quite a few of the major internet providers listed above offer unlimited data, so check your options.
 Enter your zip code below to see which of those providers have networks near you.